6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Near-field Channel Features

 \subsection{Beam Squint Effect}

 The \ac{bse} is caused by analog phase shifters that apply the same phase shift for signals at different frequencies. {When the signal bandwidth is large, the fixed antenna spacing induces frequency-dependent phase shifts across the array, causing the \ac{bse}.} In the \ac{ff}, the \ac{bse} results in the split beams for different subcarriers in different directions rather than the intended one.
-In contrast to the split beams in the \ac{ff}, the \ac{nf} scenario \ac{bse} makes beams at different frequencies misfocused~\cite{cui2022near}. {For communication, the BSE can have a detrimental effect since the intended user is not properly served due to the energy leakage at certain frequencies.
-The effect is particularly pronounced in the \ac{nf} when sharply focused beams are adopted.
-On the other hand, the BSE can be leveraged for faster initial access when establishing communication links.}
+In contrast to the split beams in the \ac{ff}, the \ac{nf} scenario \ac{bse} makes beams at different frequencies {focusing on locations other than the intended one}~\cite{cui2022near}. {For communications, the BSE can have a detrimental effect since the intended user is not properly served due to the energy leakage at certain frequencies {due to beam misfocusing}.
+This effect is particularly pronounced in the \ac{nf} when sharply focused beams are adopted.
+On the other hand, the BSE can be leveraged for faster initial access when establishing communication links {due to the wider coverage area by different subcarriers~\cite{cui2022rainbow}.}}